shoaib5023/Student-details-management-system/README.md

 # StudentList

-# A sample App to add the firstname,lastnameand skills of students and can sort the list by their firstnames,lastnames,skills.
+# A sample App to add the firstname,lastname and skills of students and can sort the list by their firstnames,lastnames,skills.